DevCycleHQ/AI-Prompts-And-Rules/install-prompts/php.md

 - [ ] No initialization errors
 - [ ] Application runs without errors
       </verification_checkpoint>

+## SDK Proxy

+Due to the PHP application lifecycle and state management, local bucketing uses a separate proxy process which mimics the Cloud Bucketing API and improves evaluation latency via caching.
+You can run the proxy alongside your PHP app or on a separate host.

 ### Step 3: Test Your Application